nickjj/ansible-locale/README.md

   - language-pack-en
   - language-pack-en-base

-# Where does the local configuration file exist?
+# Where does the locale configuration file exist?
 # If you get errors, try using `/etc/local.gen` as the path.
 locale_config_path: /var/lib/locales/supported.d/local